obsidian-level-maker/Obsidian/README.md

 Updated PHYSFS to version 3.02.

 Updated deprecated PHYSFS function calls with their replacements.

-GLBSP updated to version 2.28 from the EDGE project.

 Added scrolling functionality to Addons List window.